 Here’s how customer support automation makes things easier:

-- Provide personalization during the customer journey by collecting customer data such as page visits, past purchases, etc. Thus understanding your customer better to recommend better.
+- Provide contextual and personalised experiences during the customer journey by collecting customer data such as page visits, past purchases, etc. Thus understanding your customer better to recommend better.

-- Many customers associate quick resolution time to good customer experience.
-Thus, with automation, agents can get real-time data to assist the customers quickly.
+- Many customers associate quick resolution time with good customer experience.
+Thus, with automation, agents can get real-time data to assist customers quickly.